 A couple of years ago, I came across a fairly bizarre-sounding recipe for making chicken with a pesto-cream sauce on the stovetop.
 Brown the chicken, soften up some vegetables, add chicken broth, cream, and (blech) pesto.
 I love pesto on pasta, but the idea of creamy green basil-flavored chicken sounded like a St. Patrick's Day joke.
 But then I thought: brown chicken, set aside, brown mushrooms, add broth, sherry, and cream, reduce the sauce, and add the chicken back to warm it up.
 That's Aunt Peg's casserole on the stove top in 30 minutes!
 And indeed it was.
 In fact (sorry, Aunt Peg) it's actually better than hers was.

 You cannot make good food without good ingredients.
 But unless you have a champagne budget and all the time in the world, it's good to think about which ingredients are most critical in a particular recipe.
 For example, if I'm making chicken soup, I will use homemade chicken broth, because the broth is really the star of the dish.
 A spicy Asian sauce?
-Broth out of a box - you could use water instead of broth and nobody would know the difference.
+Broth out of a box - with all those spices you could use water instead of broth and nobody would know the difference.